oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 To assist in building the images, you can use the [`buildContainerImage.sh`](containerfiles/buildContainerImage.sh) script.
 See below for instructions and usage.

-In this guide, we refer to Oracle Linux 8 onwards as the Podman Host machines.
+In this guide, we refer to Oracle Linux 8 onwards as the Podman Host.

 The `buildContainerImage.sh` script is just a utility shell script that performs MD5 checks.
 It provides an easy way for beginners to get started.
 Expert users are welcome to directly call `podman build` with their preferred set of parameters.
 Go into the **containerfiles** folder and run the **buildContainerImage.sh** script on your Podman host: